Taliban 'destroy' IS-K cell after Kabul mosque bombing | DW | 04.10.2021

 Residents confirmed to local and foreign media that they heard gunfire and explosions throughout the night.

 Abdul Rahaman, a Kabul resident and government employee, told AFP the noise kept him up much of the night.
-He said Taliban fighters attacked at least three house in his neighborrhood.
+He said Taliban fighters attacked at least three houses in his neighborhood.

 "They said they were after Daesh (IS) fighters in the area," Rahaman said, adding, "I don't know how many were killed or arrested but the fighting was intense."